Duo integrates with almost any device or system that supports using RADIUS for authentication.

 The secrets shared with your second RADIUS device, if using one.
 You can specify secrets for additional devices as

-A completed config file that uses Active Directory should look something like:
+A completed config file for radius_server_duo_only with no primary authenticator should look something like:

 Make sure to save your configuration file in your text editor — or validate and save in the Proxy Manager for Windows — when you're finished making changes.